Now That's What I Call Music!: Denmark

-Now Music is a Danish record label set up especially to release Now That's What I Call Music! albums in Denmark.
-As well as the Now regular series as of November 2007 they are up to the nineteenth release.
-There have also been spin-offs including Now Big Hits, Now Christmas, Now Summer, Now Clubbing, Now Dance and Now Hip Hop.
+Now Music is a Danish record label set up especially to release Now That's What I Call Music! albums in Denmark reaching the nineteenth edition in November 2007 not making anymore after that.
+As well as the Now regular series there have also been spin-offs including Now Big Hits, Now Christmas, Now Summer, Now Clubbing, Now Dance and Now Hip Hop.

-Robbie Williams is the artist to be featured the most times in the regular Danish Now series, just as he also is in the UK Now! series.
+Robbie Williams is the artist to be featured the most often in the regular Danish Now series, just as he also is in the UK Now! series.
 He has appeared ten times in the Danish series.

 Finland

 The first Finnish Now That's What I Call Music was released in 2003 where it replace the Absolute Hits series.
 The albums are released as double discs.
 There have also been spin-offs including Now That's What I Call Music Pop Hits and Now That's What I Call Dance Music.